Title: On the Verge (Prelude to an Admission of Love)

 He retraces his previous tracks, which are filling with blowing snow.
 She moans softly.

 “Scully?”
-He twists but can’t see her face.
+He twists but with her upper body draped over his back, he’s unable to see her face.
 “Scully, are you okay?”

-“Can’t quit now, Scully,” he mumbles, as much to himself as to her, recalling the words he said to her just days ago in his apartment, before he chased after her into his hallway, wanting more than anything to stop her.
-They’d lost the X-Files to a fire in their office followed by a reassignment of duties.
-After Dallas, the powers-that-be resolved to split them up permanently.
-And then Scully handed them exactly what they wanted when she decided to resign her position.
-She was walking away, leaving the FBI.
+“Can’t quit now, Scully,” he mumbles, as much to himself as to her, recalling the words he said to her just days ago in his apartment, before he chased after her into his hallway, wanting more than anything to stop her from walking away, leaving the FBI.
 Leaving him.
 She admitted she considered not telling him in person, words that struck him like a punch to the gut.
 After all they’d been through, all they’d seen.
 After all he thought they meant to one another.

 “You don’t need me, Mulder.
-You never have,” she had said.
+You never have,” she said.
 “I’ve just held you back.”

 How could she think that?
-She’d saved him a thousand times over and he said so.
 How could she question how important she is to him?

-There was so much more he wanted to say, but he was practically hyperventilating at the thought of her quitting.
-Had he sounded more desperate than sincere?
-He hoped not.
+There was so much more he wanted to say, should’ve said, but he was panicking at the thought of losing her.
+He hoped he sounded sincere.
 He wasn’t trying to manipulate her into staying.
-He simply wanted her to know how he felt, really felt, and it poured out of him in a crazy tangle of words.
-He needed her, has always needed her.
+He only wanted her to know how he felt, truly felt, and it poured out of him in a crazy rush of words.
+Because he needed her, has always needed her.

 Then her eyes filled with tears and that shut him up.
 What was the cause of her sadness, he wonders now.
 His declaration?
 Her decision to leave?
 Pity…or love…or something else entirely, known only to her?

-When she embraced him, a wave of gratitude and relief washed through him.
-And when she pressed her lips to his forehead, an urge to kiss her, really kiss her, not as her partner or her friend but as a man, welled up in him, surprising and profound, compelling him to cradle her face in his palms and—
+When she then embraced him, a wave of gratitude and relief washed through him.
+And when she pressed her lips to his forehead, an urge to kiss her, not as her partner or her friend, but as a man, welled up in him, surprising and profound, compelling him to cradle her face in his palms and—

 That damned bee!
 If not for that bee, he would’ve done it.
 Kissed her the way he’d wanted to, still wants to.
 Maybe she would’ve kissed him back.
 Maybe.